Premier Marinas

 Premier Marinas Limited, owned by the Wellcome Trust, is based in Hampshire.
-It owns and manages eleven coastal marinas and boatyards in England.
-Premier’s marinas are situated on the south coast at Falmouth in Cornwall; Noss on Dart in Dartmouth; Swanwick, Universal Marina, on the hamble, Gosport, Port Solent, Trafalgar Wharf and Southsea in Hampshire; and Chichester, Brighton and Eastbourne in Sussex.
-Premier Marinas’ core business is the ownership, management and development of these marina sites, including the provision of wet and dry berthing and boatyard services to leisure yachts and motorboats.
+It owns and manages twelve coastal marinas and boatyards in England.
+Premier's marinas are situated on the south coast at Falmouth in Cornwall; Noss on Dart in Dartmouth; Swanwick, Universal Marina, on the hamble, Gosport, Port Solent, Trafalgar Wharf and Southsea in Hampshire; and Chichester, Brighton and Eastbourne in Sussex.
+Premier Marinas' core business is the ownership, management and development of these marina sites, including the provision of wet and dry berthing and boatyard services to leisure yachts and motorboats.
 The company hosts boat shows, including an annual boat show that has been occurring for over thirty years.

 Overview

 History

-Premier Marinas Limited was formed in 1994, when the then owner of Port Solent Marina, ‘Arlington Properties Corporation’, and the then owner of Chichester Marina, ‘First Leisure Corporation’, combined their marina assets to create the new company.
-The latter has since grown through the further acquisition of Falmouth Marina in December 1996, Brighton Marina in March 2000, Southsea Marina in November 2002, Gosport Marina in December 2003 and subsequently Endeavour Quay, a boatyard adjacent to Gosport Marina, in August 2014.)
+Premier Marinas Limited was formed in 1994, when the then owner of Port Solent Marina, Arlington Properties Corporation, and the then owner of Chichester Marina, First Leisure Corporation, combined their marina assets to create the new company.
+The latter has since grown through the further acquisition of Falmouth Marina in December 1996, Brighton Marina in March 2000, Southsea Marina in November 2002, Gosport Marina in December 2003 and subsequently Endeavour Quay, a boatyard adjacent to Gosport Marina, in August 2014.
 The programme of acquisitions went on to add Swanwick Marina in December 2005, Sovereign Harbour Marina in Eastbourne, in July 2007 and Noss on Dart Marina in April 2016.
 In July 2021 the company further expanded with the acquisition of another marina on the Hamble River, Universal Marina, In November 2023 Premier acquired Trafalgar Wharf, located in Portsmouth Harbour; taking the number of owned marinas to eleven.

 In 2015 Premier Marinas Limited was acquired by the Wellcome Trust.

+In 2025 Premier Marinas acquired the marina group Boatfolk, expanding to be the largest marina group in the UK.
+The company now own and operate 22 marinas within the UK, including Conwy in Wales and Rhu in Scotland.

 Awards

-Premier’s marinas are recognised under The Yacht Harbour Association’s Gold Anchor scheme.
-Sovereign Harbour in Eastbourne, Brighton Marina, Chichester Marina, Southsea Marina, Port Solent Marina, Gosport Marina and Falmouth marina all hold the ‘Five Gold Anchors’ award.
+Premier's marinas are recognised under the Yacht Harbour Association's Gold Anchor scheme.
+Sovereign Harbour in Eastbourne, Brighton Marina, Chichester Marina, Southsea Marina, Port Solent Marina, Gosport Marina and Falmouth marina all hold the 'Five Gold Anchors' award.